French Toast Recipe – Tips for THE BEST French Toast

 But if I’m gonna eat French toast for breakfast, it’s gotta be the real thing.
 Soft, fluffy white bread, lots of cinnamon and vanilla.
 Bonus points for fresh fruit and good grass-fed butter.

 My go-to bread of choice for this French toast recipe is Texas toast.
 Perfectly soft, and the classic square French toast shape.
 It’s unmistakable in appearance, and perfect in taste.
 It soaks up the eggs and milk perfectly and cooks in just the right amount of time.
+You can find bagged Texas toast bread in the bread aisle of your grocery store.

 Tip: Want to get a little fancier?
 Try sliced Italian bread, French bread, or even better, challah or brioche!
 Yum.
 Just keep in mind that cooking time might vary slightly based on the thickness of the bread.